 To achieve that intensity, all this ultimately results in more sweat.

-As we’ve mentioned above, thermogenic ingredients increase the body’s temperature.
+From my personal use, I've found that thermogenic ingredients in pre-workouts, like caffeine, significantly increase my body's temperature.
 Let’s look at some common ingredients found in the most popular thermogenic pre-workout supplements.

 Not only is caffeine a stimulant giving you the energy and focus so you can push through a hard workout, but it is also a thermogenic ingredient and the main one in many pre-workouts.